hideyukiinada/examples/tensorflow/variable_reuse.md

     sketchpad_price = add_tax_and_shipping(20.0)
 ```

-When you ran it, you saw:
+When you run this, you will see:
 ```
 ValueError: Variable other_charge/tax already exists, disallowed.
 Did you mean to set reuse=True or reuse=tf.AUTO_REUSE in VarScope?
 ```

-Note that in the function there are two variables defined:
-* tax
-* shipping

 The reason you are getting this error is because TensorFlow prohibits calling the get_variable function for the same variable
-again.
+again by default.

 How can you work around this?

 Well, TensorFlow has a special keyword called 'reuse'.

-you specify the reuse keyword in the variable_scope.
+You specify the reuse keyword in the variable_scope.
 Let's see what happens if you set this to True:
 ```
     with tf.variable_scope("other_charge", reuse=True) as scope:  # This line causes an exception to be thrown on the next line! tax = tf.get_variable("tax", (), dtype=tf.float32,